 How to store the Shiitake Dashi?

-Same as the other types of Dashi; Katsuo, Kombu, and Niboshi dashi, it will keep for a couple of days in the fridge.
-You can make it in bulk and freeze them in an ice tray.
-When it is frozen, take them out and store in a ziplock bag.
+Just like other types of dashi, shiitake dashi will keep for a couple of days in the fridge.
+You can also make it in bulk and freeze it in an ice cube tray.
+When it has frozen, take it out and store in a ziplock bag.
 It will keep for about 3 months in the freezer.

 FAQ